LukeSev/FE4_Inheritance_Calculator/README.md

 - ~~Add support for displaying just stats or just growths~~
 - ~~Make UI look cleaner/more visually appealing~~
 - ~~Bundle into folder/exe using PyInstaller~~
+- Fix Issue where it still checks for valid stats when only looking for growths
+- Add option to calculate children's expected starting stats using parents' expected stats at a given level